 While the white chalk finishes drying, you can use your star templates to create the stars that will surround your subject.

-We made both reverse stars and regular stars using our template cut outs.
+We made both reverse stars and regular stars of various sizes using our template cut outs.

-You can return to working on the star designs while the different chalk layers of the flag dry.
+You can continue working on spraying chalking the star designs while the different chalk layers of the flag dry.

 Step 5 — Continue with Flag Templates

-Next, use the third template to spray the blue rectangle in the top left and then, after the blue chalk is thoroughly dry, use the last template to spray the white stars.
+Next, use the third template to spray the blue rectangle in the top left and then, after the blue chalk is thoroughly dry, use the last American flag stars template to spray the white stars.

 Please make sure your blue chalk is COMPLETELY dry before spraying your white on top.
 It will take two to three coats to get the white to show up clearly on the blue.